maarten-pennings/6502/2emulation/README.md

  - At 62737744us there is the IRQ (you can not see that from this line)
  - We have the two internal cycles
  - We have the 3 pushes (to 100, 1ff, 1fe)
+ - Note the the 3 pushes indeed have the R/nW flag being 0 (first time, jaayy)
  - We have a read from 3fe (FFFE) and 3ff (FFFF), remember we capture only 12 address bits
  - Next, the program counter switches to 000
  - A second touch of the wire did not cause a second FFFE/FFFF lookup.